Legio IV Macedonica: Early history

 This legion was possibly founded in Italy during the 48 BCE Julius Caesar, who needed it in his war against Pompey.
 It saw its first action at the Battle of Dyrrhachium.
 After the civil war the legion was stationed in Macedonia.
 It was supposed to serve in Caesar's campaign against the Parthian Empire.
 However, the expedition was canceled after Caesar's death.
-This legion would go onto fight in the civil war between Antony and Augustus.Before the conflict erupted, the legion was moved to Italy by Mark Antony, although this did not deter them from siding with Augustusduring the Battle of Mutina, where they fought against Antony and suffered heavy losses.
+This legion would go onto fight in the civil war between Antony and Augustus.
+Before the conflict erupted, the legion was moved to Italy by Mark Antony, although this did not deter them from siding with Augustus during the Battle of Mutina, where they fought against Antony and suffered heavy losses.
 In 42 BC, the legion fought at the Battle of Philippi and returned to the Italy with Augustus.
 It was nearly destroyed at the Battle of Phillipi, however it survived to be rebuilt.
 Likely resulting in the name Macedonica.
 They were subsequently present at the siege of Perugia in the winter of 41 BC, where Lucius Antonius, Mark Antony's brother, had taken refuge.
 The legion was also present at the Battle of Actium in 31 BC.